 Infrared Coagulation uses a light beam to coagulate the blood vessels carrying hemorrhoidal fluid.
 The heat from the light causes the vessels to shrink, reducing the size of the hemorrhoids.

 This procedure is typically performed in a doctor's office and does not require anesthesia.
-Patients can resume their normal activities almost immediately after the procedure.
+Normal activities can be resumed almost immediately after the procedure.

 Conventional Hemorrhoidectomy